The server in which the caching task is created is

 can avoid repeated tile edges created.

-- Attributes: attribute fields included in vector
+- Attributes: Attribute fields included in vector

 tiles, all the attribute fields by default.

-- Query attributes: attribute fields which are
+- Query attributes: Attribute fields which are

 supported to keyword query in vector tiles.